haruishi43/uncertainty_estimation_mmpretrain/README.md

 | Rotate "1" | ![alt text](.readme/rotate_deterministic_model.png) | ![alt text](.readme/rotate_edl_model.png) |
 | Classify "1" | ![alt text](.readme/one_deterministic_model.png) | ![alt text](.readme/one_edl_model.png) |
 | Classify "Yoda" | ![alt text](.readme/yoda_deterministic_model.png) | ![alt text](.readme/yoda_edl_model.png) |

+I've noticed that EDL is very sensitive to how it is trained.
+For example, when I used the Adam optimizer for training, the model accuracy improves, but the uncertainty estimates are not as good as when I used SGD.

 ## Acknowledgement